Mahammadgous27/Foused-Learning/README.md

 ## 📌 Smart Screen Time Tracker App

 ### 1. Overview
-The **Smart Screen Time Tracker App** is designed to help users improve focus by monitoring app usage and reducing distractions.
+The **Focused Learning Application** is designed to help users improve focus by monitoring app usage and reducing distractions.
 It tracks screen time, classifies apps, and provides timely notifications to control excessive usage.

 ---